On this page:

 As well as 30 semester hours of upper division credits.

 It’s important to research individual chiropractic programs for specific requirements.
-Contact the pre-health advisor for assistance.
+Contact the pre-professional health coordinator for assistance.

 All practicing Chiropractors must have their state licensure.
 The test is issued by the National Board of Chiropractic Examiners (NBCE).
 A growing number of states are requiring a Bachelor’s degree before being able to take the licensure examination.